kubevela/kubevela/docs/en/developers/cap-center.md

 # Managing Capabilities

-This tutorial talks about how to install capabilities (caps) from remote centers.
+Developers can install more capabilities (workload types and traits) from any GitHub repo that contains OAM definition objects (i.e. capability center).

-## Add Cap Center
+## Add Capability Center

 Add and sync a remote center: